Cluster Counting Algorithm for the CEPC Drift Chamber using LSTM and DGCNN: Methodology

 The neural network model consists of two linear layers that serve as fully connected layers.
 The first layer has an input size of 32 and an output size of 32.
 The second layer has an input size of 32 and an output size of 1.
 A sigmoid activation function~\cite{sigmoid} is applied to the output of the second layer to produce the final classification result. \end{itemize}

-Figure \ref{fig:lstn_nn} shows the network structure of the LSTM-based model used to train the peak-finding algorithm.
-The model is trained on a simulated sample of $\pi$ mesons.
-The sample includes $5\times 10^5$ waveform events with momenta ranging from $\SI{0.2}{GeV}/c$ to $\SI{20}{GeV}/c$.
-The data after preprocessing is divided into multiple batches, with each batch having a batch size of 64, and a total of 50 epochs for training.
+Figure \ref{fig:lstn_nn} illustrates the network structure of the LSTM-based model used to train the peak-finding algorithm.
+The model was trained using a simulated sample of $\pi$ mesons, consisting of $5\times 10^5$ waveform events with momenta ranging from $\SI{0.2}{GeV}/c$ to $\SI{20}{GeV}/c$.
+After preprocessing, the data were divided into multiple batches, each with a batch size of 64, and the training process spanned 50 epochs.

-The binary cross-entropy loss, a pivotal loss function for binary classification problems, quantifies the discrepancy between the true labels and the predicted probabilities, effectively guiding the model towards accurate predictions.
-This choice is driven by its effectiveness in handling cases where the output is a probability value between 0 and 1, making it particularly suited for our binary classification task.
-An Adam optimizer~\cite{adam} is adopted with a learning rate of $10^{-4}$, which is dropped by a factor of 0.5 every 10 epochs.
-To further enhance the algorithm performance, Optuna~\cite{Optuna}, a hyperparameter optimization framework, is used to tune the hyperparameters like learning rate and size of networks.
+Binary cross-entropy loss, a pivotal function for binary classification tasks, quantifies the discrepancy between true labels and predicted probabilities.
+This function effectively guides the model towards accurate predictions by handling cases where the output is a probability value between zero and one, making it particularly suited for our binary classification task.
+The Adam optimizer~\cite{adam} was adopted, with an initial learning rate of $10^{-4}$, which was reduced by a factor of 0.5 every 10 epochs.
+To further enhance algorithm performance, Optuna~\cite{Optuna}, a hyperparameter optimization framework, was employed to tune parameters such as the learning rate and network size.